 Gray water is the used water.
 The stuff that’s left over from your dirty dishes, from washing your hands, etc. (Not your bathroom waste.
 That’s your black water.
 More on Van Life Vocab here.)
 Many places have specific sinks where you can wash your dishes.
 Check with a park ranger or look around for a sink that’s labeled for dishwashing.
 Most places don’t want you doing it near the spigot at your campground and also don’t want you doing your dishes in the bathroom.
 Be sure to know what your campsite requires otherwise you could be asked to leave and or you could have a critter visit your camp!

 It’s cool to follow the rules at a campground.
 Most of them are placed at the ranger station, online, on bulletin boards within the park and on brochures that they give you upon entering the park.
 It’s almost hard not to know what they are.
 Campgrounds are a place where community and cooperation go a long way since you’re often sharing space with strangers.
 Don’t be “that” person who negatively impacts everyone else’s camping trip with loud music, smoke or a generator that runs long into the night.
 And always, take photographs instead of mementos like shells, pinecones, etc.

 Campsite Etiquette Recap

-Chances are you’re probably doing most of these.
-Many of them are common sense and almost all of them are easy to do.
+Chances are that if you’re reading about campsite etiquette than you probably already are a fairly conscious camper.
+If not, it’s never too late to learn!
+Many of them are tips are common sense and almost all of them are easy to do.
 Are there any that surprise you?
 We’d love to hear from you!
 Please leave your comments below.